 - Create the docker-compose.yml file.
 Its contents should be as follows:

 version: '3.8' services: tomcat: image: tomcat ports: - "8080:8080" - "8443:8443" volumes: - /home/misterpki/tomcat-docker/conf:/usr/local/tomcat/conf

 - Run docker-compose to spin up the Tomcat instance with your SSL certificate installed and configured.

 After running your tomcat instance, the logs should show SSL working.

 Note that in this example, a self-signed certificate is being used that has a CN different than localhost, so you will see browser warnings.
 For one, the certificate is not trusted by the OS (Operating System) certificate store.
 Secondly, the CN does not match the host name.
 When using a publicly trusted certificate issued to your domain, you should not see any SSL Certificate errors.

 For the full example, visit our GitHub repo containing the files to run the docker example of Tomcat and SSL certificates.

-We hope to have covered in full how to successfully install an SSL certificate on a Tomcat web server.
+We hope to have covered the Tomcat SSL setup in full on how to successfully install an SSL certificate on a Tomcat web server.
 If you have any questions suggestions on how to improve this article please leave us a comment.
-If you need assistance on troubleshooting your SSL installation or need help finishing, send us an email at email@example.com.
+If you need assistance on troubleshooting your SSL installation or need help finishing, send us an email at firstname.lastname@example.org.